 National Assembly Delegate Pham Khanh Phong Lan.
 Photo: QUANG PHUC |

-During this session, I regret that the decree and circular accompanying the draft Law on Bidding (amended) were not submitted to the National Assembly.
-In fact, the sub-law documents themselves have self-tightening regulations that are difficult to apply when the law comes into effect.
+In this session, I regret that the decree and circular accompanying the draft Law on Bidding (amended) were not submitted to the National Assembly.
+In fact, the sub-law documents themselves have self-tightening regulations, making them difficult to apply when the law comes into effect.

 * According to the delegate, will there be detailed instructions if the draft law is passed?

 - Delegate DINH NGOC QUY: The Bidding Law is quite complicated, with many procedures and many binding conditions, and many participating entities.
-This time, the authorities discussed very carefully, even the units directly from the medical facilities worked with the drafting committee, the editorial team, the presiding agency, and the presiding agency to discuss these issues.
+This time, the authorities discussed it very carefully, even the units directly from the medical facilities worked with the drafting committee, the editorial team, the presiding agency for review, and the presiding agency for reception to discuss these issues.

 National Assembly Delegate Dinh Ngoc Quy.
 Photo: QUANG PHUC |

-Therefore, the draft Law on Bidding (amended) this time has clearly stipulated, I think that in the way of organization and implementation, how can all parties agree and understand the provisions of the law?
+Therefore, the draft Law on Bidding (amended) this time has clearly stipulated, I think that in the way of organization and implementation, how to make the parties agree and understand the provisions of the law.
 There are two issues here, that is, the law stipulates very specific principles, criteria, and conditions.
 As for the detailed criteria, the National Assembly will assign the Government to stipulate.

-* Go into detail that the draft law stipulates bidding in cases of emergency care for patients, not in urgent cases?
+* Go into detail that the draft law stipulates bidding in cases of emergency patient care, not in urgent cases?

-- Delegate PHAM KHÁNH PHONG LAN : This draft of the Law on Bidding (amended) has invested in and absorbed many opinions.
-However, in the medical field, especially in the bidding for the purchase of drugs, equipment, and medical supplies, there are still many shortcomings.
+- Delegate PHAM KHÁNH PHONG LAN : This draft Law on Bidding (amended) has invested in and absorbed many opinions.
+However, in the health sector, especially in the bidding for purchasing drugs, equipment, and medical supplies, there are still many shortcomings.

 National Assembly Delegate Pham Khanh Phong Lan talks with reporters.
 By: VAN MINH |

-In particular, I think it is necessary to clearly state which cases are urgent, to avoid the situation where there are many different ways to define what is an urgent case to carry out the bidding.
+In particular, I think it is necessary to clearly state which cases are urgent, to avoid the situation where there are many different ways of what is considered urgent to carry out the bidding.

 - Delegate NGUYEN TRI THUC ( Director of Cho Ray Hospital) : I agree with delegate Pham Khanh Phong Lan.
 In the draft law, it is necessary to adjust, replace and supplement the emergency situation in healthcare to cover real-life situations such as: sudden breakdown of medical equipment, broken CT scanner light bulb, no diagnostic equipment for patients.